Decoding quantum information via the Petz recovery map: Introduction

 In the last decade there has been a renewal of interest in the evaluation of second order asymptotics for other classical information-theoretic tasks (see e.g.~\cite{Hay08,Hay09,KH13} and references therein) and, more recently, even in third-order asymptotics~\cite{KV13a}.
 The study of second order asymptotics in Quantum Information Theory was initiated by Tomamichel and Hayashi~\cite{TH13} and Li~\cite{Li14}.
 The achievability parts of the second order asymptotics for the tasks studied in~\cite{TH13,Li14} were later also obtained in~\cite{BG13} via the collision relative entropy.

 Our second order achievability bound~\eqref{eq:SOE-Petz} is similar in form to~\eqref{c-soa}.
 Nevertheless, its optimality is open.
 Note that it follows from the strong converse property of the quantum capacity of generalized dephasing channels~\cite{TWW14} that, for such channels, $I_c(\cN)$ is exactly equal to the first order asymptotic rate (and not just a lower bound on it) for any $\eps\in (0,1)$.
 Moreover, from the result of~\cite{MW14} it follows that, for degradable channels, the first order asymptotic rate is given by $I_c(\cN)$ for $\eps\in(0,1/2)$.
-Our bound~\eqref{eq:SOE-Petz} has recently been shown to be tight up to second order expansion for all $\eps\in(0,1)$ for the qubit dephasing channel~\cite{TBR15}.

-As explained in~\Cref{sec:ent-gen-cap}, the bound~\eqref{eq:SOE-Petz} can also be proven using the one-shot achievability bound of~\cite[Proposition 20]{MW14}.
+For the qubit dephasing channel $\mathcal{Z}_\gamma$, Tomamichel et al.~\cite[eq.~(6)]{TBR15} proved a third order asymptotic expansion of the \emph{$\eps$-error $n$-blocklength entanglement transmission capacity} $\Qet{n}{\eps}(\mathcal{Z}_\gamma)$ (see Section \ref{sec:ent-trans} for a definition) that matches our lower bound \eqref{eq:SOE-Petz} up to third and higher order terms.
+Note that for any quantum channel $\cN$ the $n$-blocklength capacities $\Q{n}{\eps}(\cN)$ and $\Qet{n}{\eps}(\cN)$ regularize to the same quantity, the quantum capacity $Q(\cN)$, in the limits $n\to\infty$ and $\eps\to 0$ (see Section \ref{sec:ent-trans} for details).
+Moreover, for yet another one-shot variant of the quantum capacity called the \emph{entanglement generation capacity}, a second order asymptotic lower bound similar to \eqref{eq:SOE-Petz} can be obtained using the one-shot achievability bound of~\cite[Proposition 20]{MW14}.
 Nevertheless, the proof of this one-shot bound is via the \emph{decoupling theorem}~\cite{HHWY08,DBWR14}.
 As mentioned above, in contrast to our method, the decoupling theorem does not explicitly provide a decoder.

 The Petz recovery map (or transpose channel) was introduced by Petz~\cite{Petz86, Petz88} (see also~\cite{OP93}).
 In~\cite{BK02} it was shown that, if the Petz recovery map is used as the decoding operation, then the average error incurred in sending an ensemble of commuting states through a quantum channel is at most twice the minimum error.
 Later, this map was also used to characterize so-called quantum Markov chain states~\cite{HJPW04}.
 Furthermore, it was used to study quantum error correcting codes in~\cite{HKM10}.